jina-ai/finetuner/README.md

 Fine-tuning deep neural networks (DNNs) significantly improves performance on domain specific neural search tasks.
 However, fine-tuning for neural search is not trivial, as it requires a combination of expertise in ML and Information Retrieval.
-Finetuner makes finetuning simple and fast by handling all related complexity and infrastructure in the cloud.
-With Finetuner, you can easily make models more perfomant and production ready.
+Finetuner makes fine-tuning simple and fast by handling all related complexity and infrastructure in the cloud.
+With Finetuner, you can easily make models more performant and production ready.

 📈**Performance boost**: Finetuner significantly increases the performance of pretrained models on domain specific neural search applications.

-🔱 **Simple yet powerful**: Interacting with Finetuner is simple and seamless, and also supports rich features such as siamese/triplet loss, metric learning, layer pruning, weights freezing, dimensionality reduction, and much more.
+🔱 **Simple yet powerful**: Interacting with Finetuner is simple and seamless, and also supports rich features such as selections of different loss functions, e.g. siamese/triplet loss, metric learning, layer pruning, weights freezing, dimensionality reduction, and much more.

 ☁ **Fine-tune in the cloud**: Finetuner runs your fine-tuning jobs in the cloud.
 You never have to worry about provisioning (cloud) resources!
 Finetuner handles all related complexity and infrastructure.